About the Seven Bridges

 The 1881 Gladesville Bridge was about 300 metres to the west of the modern bridge.
 It featured a swing section on the southern end of the bridge that could be opened to permit sailing ships and steamers with high funnels to pass.
 It stood on iron cylinders with a sandstone pier at each end of the bridge.
 The sandstone piers are all that remain today of the original bridge.

-Fig Tree Bridge is a girder bridge that spans the Lane Cove River, west of central Sydney, Australia.
-It is immediately to the north of Tarban Creek Bridge and the more well known Gladesville Bridge.
-The bridge carries Burns Bay Road and a footpath and connects the suburb of Hunters Hill to Linley Point.
+Opened in September 1963, Fig Tree Bridge is a girder bridge that spans the Lane Cove River, west of central Sydney.
+It is immediately to the north of Tarban Creek Bridge and the more well-known Gladesville Bridge.
+The bridge carries Burns Bay Road, a footpath, and connects the suburb of Hunters Hill to Linley Point.

-This bridge replaces a bridge originally built on this site in the late nineteenth century along with the original Gladesville Bridge and Iron Cove Bridge.
+This bridge replaces a bridge originally built on this site in the late nineteenth century.
 The earlier Fig Tree Bridge was a couple of metres to the west.
 The southern abutment still exists, although it is quite overgrown.